-Despite the millions of dollars companies spend on customer service, it’s probably safe to say that a good share of our interactions with customer support still leaves us angry and dissatisfied.
+And despite the millions of dollars companies invest in customer service, it’s probably safe to say that a good share of interactions with customer support still leaves customers angry and dissatisfied.

-Here’s a classic case when a billion dollar corporation managed to screw up:
+For instance, here’s a classic case when a billion-dollar corporation managed to screw up:

 The most glaring mistake from British Airways was not that they lost a bag, but rather that they took seven hours to reply to a tweet!
 This guy went ahead and spent a whopping $1000 to promote the tweet and publicly defame the airlines.

 So, let’s try and understand why exactly customers get angry.